The Big History Behind January 6th, Part 4: Intelligence, Big Oil, and The Octopus

 Multiple media outlets are aware of the disinformation that was pushed by this network of military and intelligence networks.
 Citing concerns about “mental health” of the subjects as well as complexity, there has not been substantive journalistic coverage of the consistent support from this network.
 A full Congressional investigation is needed.

-People radicalized by a network of disaffected network of military and intelligence people (all of whom seem to have a beef with the civilian control of the CIA) tried to overthrow the US government—just as Kennedy had been concerned about when he lent his support to Seven Days In May.
+People radicalized by a network of disaffected military and intelligence people (all of whom seem to have a beef with the civilian control of the CIA) tried to overthrow the US government—just as Kennedy had been concerned about when he lent his support to Seven Days In May.

 Standing Rock and Big Oil